erjosito/azure-networking-lab/README.md

 This document contains a lab guide that helps to deploy a basic environment in Azure that allows to test some of the functionality of the integration between Azure and Ansible.
 Before starting with this account, make sure to fulfill all the requisites:
 -	A valid Azure subscription account.
 If you don’t have one, you can create your free azure account (https://azure.microsoft.com/en-us/free/) today.
--	If you are using Windows 10, you can install Bash shell on Ubuntu on Windows (http://www.windowscentral.com/how-install-bash-shell-command-line-windows-10).
+-	If you are using Windows 10/11, you can install the Windows Subsystem for Linux ([How to install Linux on Windows with WSL](https://learn.microsoft.com/windows/wsl/install)).
--	Azure CLI 2.0, follow these instructions to install: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli
+-	Azure CLI 2.0, follow these instructions to install: [https://docs.microsoft.com/cli/azure/install-azure-cli](https://docs.microsoft.com/cli/azure/install-azure-cli)

 The labs cover:
 -	Introduction to Azure networking